-- 1 this Act, except as otherwise provided by law.
-The Department - 2 shall expunge the records of discipline solely for - 3 administrative matters 3 years after final disposition or after - 4 the statute of limitations has expired, whichever is later.
-The - 5 time during which the holder of the license was outside the - 6 State of Illinois shall not be included within any period of - 7 time limiting the commencement of disciplinary action by the - 8 Department. - 9 The entry of an order or judgment by any circuit court - 10 establishing that any person holding a license under this Act - is a person in need of mental treatment operates as a - 12 suspension of that license.
-That person may resume their - practice only upon the entry of a Departmental order based upon - 14 a finding by the Medical Disciplinary Board that they have been - determined to be recovered from mental illness by the court and - 16 upon the Disciplinary Board's recommendation that they be - 17 permitted to resume their practice. - The Department may refuse to issue or take disciplinary - action concerning the license of any person who fails to file a - 20 return, or to pay the tax, penalty or interest shown in a filed - 21 return, or to pay any final assessment of tax, penalty or - 22 interest, as required by any tax Act administered by the - 23 Illinois Department of Revenue, until such time as the - 24 requirements of any such tax Act are satisfied as determined by - 25 the Illinois Department of Revenue. - The Department, upon the recommendation of the - 27 Disciplinary Board, shall adopt rules which set forth standards - 28 to be used in determining: - 29 (a) when a person will be deemed sufficiently - rehabilitated to warrant the public trust; - 31 (b) what constitutes dishonorable, unethical or - 32 unprofessional conduct of a character likely to deceive, - defraud, or harm the public; - 34 (c) what constitutes immoral conduct in the commission of any act, including, but not limited to, commission of an act of sexual misconduct related to the licensee's practice; and
+The entry of an order or judgment by any circuit court 9 10 establishing that any person holding a license under this Act 11 a person in need of mental treatment operates as is а suspension of that license.
+That person may resume their 12 practice only upon the entry of a Departmental order based upon 13 14 a finding by the Medical Disciplinary Board that they have been 15 determined to be recovered from mental illness by the court and upon the Disciplinary Board's recommendation that they be 16 permitted to resume their practice.
+17

+18 The Department may refuse to issue or take disciplinary 19 action concerning the license of any person who fails to file a 20 return, or to pay the tax, penalty or interest shown in a filed 21 return, or to pay any final assessment of tax, penalty or interest, as required by any tax Act administered by the 22 Illinois Department of Revenue, until such time as 23 the 24 requirements of any such tax Act are satisfied as determined by 25 the Illinois Department of Revenue.

+The Department, upon the recommendation of the Disciplinary Board, shall adopt rules which set forth standards to be used in determining:

+29 (a) when a person will be deemed sufficiently 30 rehabilitated to warrant the public trust;

+31 (b) what constitutes dishonorable, unethical or 32 unprofessional conduct of a character likely to deceive, 33 defraud, or harm the public;

+(c) what constitutes immoral conduct in the commission

+of any act, including, but not limited to, commission of an 1 act of sexual misconduct related to the 2 licensee's 3 practice; and

-(d) what constitutes gross negligence in the practice of medicine.
+4 (d) what constitutes gross negligence in the practice of medicine.

-However, no such rule shall be admissible into evidence in any civil action except for review of a licensing or other disciplinary action under this Act.
+However, no such rule shall be admissible into evidence in 6 7 any civil action except for review of a licensing or other 8 disciplinary action under this Act.